Environmental Chemicals and Preterm Birth: Emerging Threats and Priorities for Future Research

 Amy Padula, PhD, MSc, is an Assistant Professor of Obstetrics, Gynecology and Reproductive Sciences at the University of California, San Francisco.
 She is part of the Program for Reproductive Health and the Environment.
 Her doctorate is in Epidemiology from the University of California Berkeley and her postdoctoral training was at Stanford University.
 Dr. Padula has an K99/R00 Transition to Independence Award from the National Institute of Environmental Health Science entitled “Traffic-related air pollution, social factors and adverse birth outcomes.”
 Her recent research has been on the effects of ambient air pollution during pregnancy on adverse birth outcomes including preterm birth, low birth weight and birth defects.
 The projects have expanded to evaluate social factors including neighborhood socioeconomic status and acculturation and comorbidities including diabetes and hypertension during pregnancy.
 More recently, she investigated interactions between biotransformation enzymes gene variants and air pollution and risk of congenital anomalies.

-This webinar will be moderated by Rachel Morello-Frosch, PhD, MPH, professor in the Department of Environmental Science, Policy, and Management at UC Berkeley.
+This webinar was moderated by Rachel Morello-Frosch, PhD, MPH, professor in the Department of Environmental Science, Policy, and Management at UC Berkeley.

-The webinar will last for 45 minutes and be recorded for our call and webinar archive.
+The webinar lasted for 45 minutes and was recorded for our call and webinar archive.